Restless reachability problems in temporal graphs: Experiments

-For \emph{real-world} graphs, we use the co-presence dataset from socio-patterns \cite{Genois2018}, Koblenz network collections~\cite{koblenz}, Copenhagen study network~\cite{sapiezynski2019interaction}, and public-transport networks~\cite{kujala2018collection}.
+For \emph{real-world} graphs, we use the co-presence dataset from socio-patterns \cite{genois2018can}, Koblenz network collections~\cite{koblenz2013konect}, Copenhagen study network~\cite{sapiezynski2019interaction}, and public-transport networks~\cite{kujala2018collection}.
 For a description of the datasets, see the respective references.
 The preprocessing details of each dataset is described below.
 We pre\-process the datasets to generate a graph by renaming the location identifiers (or vertices) in the range from $1$ to the maximum number of locations (or vertices) available in the dataset.
 If the time values in dataset are Unix timestamps, we approximate the value to the closest second rounded down before assigning an unique timestamp identifier.
 For datasets from socio-patterns, we reduce the maximum timestamp $\tau$ by dividing each timestamp by 20 and rename the timestamps in the range from $1$ to the difference between the maximum and minimum timestamps.
 Since socio-patterns datasets are undirected contact-networks we replace each undirected edge with two directed edges in both directions.
 For the Koblenz datasets we round the timestamp to the closest day.

-\spara{Dataset statistics.} For each real-world dataset we report the number of vertices $n$, the maximum timestamp $\tau$, the number of temporal edges $m$, and the average temporal degree $d_{\text{avg}} = \frac{m}{n \tau}$.
-Furthermore, for each dataset we construct a static undirected graph or an {\em underlying graph} by considering the edges without the timestamp information ignoring multiple edges (if any) between the same set of vertices.
-For a temporal graph $G$, we denote the corresponding underlying (static) graph as $\ulg{G}$.
-For the underlying graph we report the number of edges $\ulg{m}$, the average degree $\ulg{d}_{\text{avg}}$, the length of the diameter $\ulg{D}_{\text{max}}$, the feedback edge number (FEN), and the feedback vertex number (FVN).
-The dataset statistics are reported in Table~\ref{table:exp:datasets}.

-The {\em average degree} $\ulg{d}_{\text{avg}}=\frac{\ulg{m}}{n}$ is the ratio of number of edges and the number of vertices in the static graph.
-The {\em diameter} of a static graph is the length of a longest shortest path between any two vertices and it can be computed in time $\bigO(n \ulg{m})$, where $n$ is number of vertices and $\ulg{m}$ is number of edges, however, the run\-time can be further reduced to $\bigO(\ulg{m})$ in practice~\cite{crescenzi2013on}.
-The diameter of the underlying graph is neither a lower bound nor an upper bound on the maximum length of the restless path.
-We report this value only to show that usually the path length parameter is orders of magnitude less than the parameters FVN and FEN in most real-world graph datasets.

-The {\em feedback edge number} of a static graph $G=(V,E)$ is the minimum number of edges that need to be removed from $G$ in order to make $G$ acyclic.
-Formally, a set $F \subseteq E$ is a \emph{feedback edge set} if $(V,E \setminus F)$ does not contain a cycle.
-In other words, the feedback edge number of $G$ is the size of a minimum feedback edge set for $G$.
-The feedback edge number can be computed in polynomial-time by computing a maximum spanning forest of $G$ and by taking its edge-complement.
+Finally, we present statistics of all datasets used for experiments in Appendix~\ref{appendix:dataset-statistics}.